TheocharisAp/ACC_Energy_Assessment/README.md

 # Energy-based Assessment and Driving Behavior of ACC Systems and Humans Inside Platoons

 The repository contains supplementary material for the paper:
 - Th.
-Apostolakis, M. A. Makridis, A. Kouvelas, and K. Ampountolas, Energy-based Assessment and Driving Behavior of ACC Systems and Humans Inside Platoons, **IEEE Transactions on Intelligent Transportation Systems**, under review, 2023.
+Apostolakis, M. A. Makridis, A. Kouvelas, and K. Ampountolas, Energy-based assessment and driving behavior of ACC systems and humans inside platoons, **IEEE Transactions on Intelligent Transportation Systems**, Accepted, 2023.
+DOI: [10.1109/TITS.2023.3285296](https://www.doi.org/10.1109/TITS.2023.3285296).

 This work assesses the energy footprints of Adaptive Cruise Control (ACC) systems and human drivers by four state-of-the-art energy demand and fuel consumption models, namely VT-micro, VSP, and ARRB.